 Related: The Top Resume Red Flags

-Irrelevant information
+Relevant information

 Does the job applicant include information that is irrelevant to the position?
 This could be citing “captain of the high school volleyball team” as one of their accomplishments when they are in their mid-30s.
 If a candidate does not have any recent accolades or achievements, that is a major red flag.

-Inappropriate contact information
+Appropriate contact information

 As part of an award-winning staffing and recruiting firm, our team is dedicated to connecting our clients with the best candidates and vice versa.
 When reviewing resumes, we evaluate everything from each applicant’s specific knowledge and skills, to their level of experience and career progression, to how their values align with each client’s company culture.
 With each job candidate, our technical recruiters provide job candidate feedback to help them learn and grow as professionals.

 With a 92% client retention rate after placing more than 5,200 candidates with our clients, we have a proven record of success helping businesses of all sizes, including Fortune 500 companies.
-This can help you rest assured that your company’s recruiting and staffing needs are in the best of hands with our team of staffing professionals.
+This can help you rest assured that your company’s recruiting and staffing needs are in the best hands with our staffing professionals.

 To speak with one of our technical recruiters by contacting us today!